ipfs-inactive/blog/content/post/38-js-ipfs-0.29.md

 ### ☎️ Circuit Relay was merged in

 Circuit Relay enables connectivity between any two nodes through a third relay node.
-This ensures connectivity in _almost_ every scenario, that is, as long as peers can connect to some public IP node.
-This was [one of the two features](https://github.com/ipfs/js-ipfs#project-status) that js-ipfs was missing to get full connectivity.
+This ensures connectivity in almost every scenario, that is, as long as peers can connect to some public IP node.
+Learn how to use it [here](https://github.com/ipfs/js-ipfs/tree/master/examples/circuit-relaying).
+This was one of the two features that js-ipfs was missing to get full connectivity.

 ### 🗑 S3 backend for IPFS